Softorage/Softorage/content/software/ardour.md

         official: true

 sysreq:
+  General:
     -
       min: "400mhz Intel Pentium equivalent CPU"
       recm: "1-3GHz Processor, Athlons dual CPU system" -
       min: "1GB RAM"
       recm: "2GB RAM or more"
     -
       min: "JACK Audio Connection Kit"
-    recm: "Rui Nuno Capela's GUI for JACK: qjackctl"
+      recm: "Rui Nuno Capela's GUI for JACK: qjackctl" -
-  -
       min: "350MB for linux & 600MB for macOS of disk storage available"
       recm: ""
     -
       min: "Any of the audio cards based on the ICE1712 or ICE1724 chipsets will work well (Terratec and M-Audio use these, as well as the EZ8), and the Ensoniq cards and onboard chipsets"
       recm: "The RME Hammerfall series and the M-Audio Delta series audio interface" -
       min: "2-4 channels: M-Audio Delta 44, 66 or 2496; 2-12 channels: M-Audio Delta 1010"
       recm: "more than 12 channels: RME HDSP, RME HDSPe; more than 26 channels: RME MADI"

 developer: ["Paul Davis", "David Robillard", "Robin Gareus", "Nick Mainsbridge", "Colin Fletcher", "Ben Loftis", "Tim Mayberry", "Others"]